riebl/vanetza/docs/tools/socktap.md

 Either run *socktap* as root user or set the `CAP_NET_RAW` capabilities on the *socktap* executable.
 You can do this via `sudo setcap cap_net_raw+ep bin/socktap`.
 When `CAP_NET_RAW` is attached to the *socktap* binary you can run it as an ordinary user.

+### CUBE-EVK

+If you have access to a cube-evk from [nfiniity](https://www.nfiniity.com/#portfolio) you can use socktap on your personal computer and connect to the EVK.
+In this mode the EVK is used a wireless remote radio.
+Moreover, you can use socktap on the EVK natively as well.
+Please refer to our [Running socktap on nfiniity devices](../recipes/cube-evk-build.md) for more details.

 ### Cohda